National Non-Domestic Rates (NNDR)

 If you do not agree that the outstanding work can be completed by the date shown in the notice, you may appeal to a valuation tribunal.
 The completion notice will normally state the date by which you should appeal.
 That will be within four weeks from the date the notice was sent.

-Appeals should be made to the Lancashire Valuation Tribunal, though please contact the Business Rates section on 01200 414451 to discuss your concerns before submitting your appeal.
+Appeals should be made to the Valuation Tribunal Service, Hepworth House, 2 Trafford Court, Doncaster, Yorkshire DN1 1PN.
+Please contact the Business Rates section on 01200 414451 to discuss your concerns before submitting your appeal.
 It must be made in writing stating the grounds for the appeal and should be accompanied by a copy of the Completion Notice that has been issued to you.
 Further information can be found at the Valuation Tribunal Services website.

 Business Rates Charge